ncatlab/nlab-content/pages/2451.md

 +-- {: .num_example}
 ###### Example

 The [[fundamental group]] of the free groupoid of a graph with a single vertex is the [[free group]] on the set of edges of the graph.
+A result relevant to the Jordan Curve Theorem and the Phragmen-Brouwer Property  is given in the Corrigendum referenced below.
+It gives conditions on a pushout of groupoids to contain a free groupoid as a retract.

 =--